Trump Administration Wants To Cut Drug Prices By Eliminating Middlemen's Rebates

 The new draft regulation would set up a pricing battle between pharmaceutical companies and the PBM middlemen.

-Express Scripts, the second largest pharmacy benefit manager, warned the changes could drive up premiums for Medicare's prescription drug insurance plans.
+Express Scripts, the second-largest pharmacy benefit manager, warned that the changes could drive up premiums for Medicare's prescription drug insurance plans.

 "Rebates have been a key driver in keeping premiums low for all Medicare beneficiaries, so any changes to the impact of rebates in the [Medicare Advantage] market will increase premiums, which will drive up costs for [the government] and the program as a whole," the company said in a statement to NPR.